 It’s an image Houston pet owners probably know too well: leaving your home only to look back and see your pet’s face looking at you as you walk away.
 For pet owners with certain window coverings, daily trips to the window could mean trouble, as pets can make for some of the worst and lasting harm to your window treatments.

 So what can you do to avoid pet damage?
 The simplest way is to pick a pet-friendly window covering that can stand up to even the most excitable pets.
-Here are some of the best (and worst) window treatments for pet owners in TX.
+Here are some of the best (and worst) window treatments for pet owners in Texas.

 Window Treatments That Aren’t Pet-Friendly